OCBlacky/BlackyRealisticVehicleFailure/README.md

 ## How to Add To Game

-Add BlackyVehicleBreakdown-main to your resources folder
+Add BlackyRealisticVehicleFailure-main.zip to your resources folder

-Rename it to BlackyVehicleBreakdown
+Rename it to BlackyRealisticVehicleFailure

-In your server.cfg file add - ensure BlackyVehicleBreakdown
+In your server.cfg file add - ensure BlackyRealisticVehicleFailure

 Restart your server and you are good to go!